swatchai/rpi4_nodejs_rgb_led_control/README.md

 2. on rpi, install git with "sudo apt install git"
 3. clone this repo with "git clone https://github.com/swatchai/rpi4_nodejs_rgb_led_control.git"
 4. then "cd rpi4_nodejs_rgb_led_control"
-5. then run with "npm start"
+5. then run with "nodemon rpi4_nodejs_rgb_led_control.js"

-You should see: Listening on port: 3000
+The app will be listening on port: 8089

-On another computer or mobile phone, use web browser to open URI: http://xxx.xxx.x.xx:3000
+On another computer or mobile phone, use web browser to open URI: http://xxx.xxx.x.xx:8089

 The circuit of the hardware on the server side:
 3 LED, red, green, and blue on proper GPIO pins must be connected.